Asphalt Engineers Workshop (at NCAT)

 This workshop is free to public agency engineers.

-NCAT has developed this educational program for agency engineers to provide a clear and up to date understanding of asphalt technology and best practices to provide the public with a cost-effective and sustainable roadway system.
+NCAT has developed this educational program for agency engineers to provide a clear and up-to-date understanding of asphalt technology and best practices to deliver a cost-effective and sustainable roadway system.
 Engineers involved with materials, construction, design, preservation, and rehabilitation of asphalt pavements will benefit from the workshop.

 Fees, Refunds, & Deadlines

-There is no fee for the course or course materials for any engineers employed by public agencies in the U.S. Costs for housing, food, and transportation are the responsibility of each participant.
-State Agencies may use the Southeastern Regional Superpave Center pooled fund to cover training costs.
+There is no fee for the course or course materials for engineers employed by U.S. public agencies.
+Participants are responsible for their own housing, food, and transportation.
+State agencies may use the Southeastern Regional Superpave Center pooled fund to cover training costs.

 Goals and Objectives